gopisu/BoxDiet/README.md

 Description
 ------------

-It is a website made for BoxDiet company to predict rankings of meals and present real ranking and predictions.
+It is a website made as final project on python/django bootcamp.

+Case study:
-Company "X" is delivering every day 5 meals to a Client who can later rate their meal.
-They might improve Client satisfacion using recommendation engine to decide on his tomorrow's meal set.
+Company "X" is a BoxDiet company.
+What they do is that they deliver every day 5 meals to a Client who can later rate their meal.
+They might improve Client satisfacion by using recommendation engine to decide on his tomorrow's meal set.

 Features
 ------------